KruztyKruzty/brand-assets/README.md

 ```
-sm - 193px x 50px
+sm - 262px x 75px
-lg - 1436px x 372px
+lg - 1920px x 550px
 ````

-This repo also contains AI and PSD source files to export images as per your requirement.
+This repo also contains PSD source files to export images as per your requirement.